-The Investigations Division, under the direction of Deputy Chief David Cheatle, is responsible for the identification and follow-up of crimes, crime analysis, collection and preservation of evidence, school security, neighborhood relations, victim advocacy, and departmental training.
+The Investigations Division, under the direction of Deputy Greg Gomes, is responsible for the identification and follow-up of crimes, crime analysis, collection and preservation of evidence, school security, victim advocacy, and departmental training.

 (a) The Investigative Section has three units, which are the Fraud and Forgery Unit, Persons Crime Unit and the Property Crimes Unit.
 The Investigative Section also includes The ATF Task Force, U.S. Attorney’s Office Liaison and Secret Service Task Force.
 Each unit is supervised by a Sergeant who reports directly to the section Lieutenant.
 These units and task forces are described as follows: